adegard/PRT_AUTOHOTKEY/README.md

 Download and Install files in the same directory

-It could be necessary to adjust X, Y coordinate of mouse click!!
+NOTE: It could be necessary to adjust X, Y coordinate of mouse click!!

+Run PRT_strategy_tester VPS v1.7.ahk